AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the programmer always mix up Halloween and Christmas?
+Why are fish so smart?

-Because Oct 31 equals Dec 25.
+Because they live in schools!
 <!-- JOKE-END -->